Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/sketching.rst

           Stroke adjusted.

-Finally, note that there is no undo/redo for sketch drawing...
+.. warning:: There is no undo/redo for sketch drawing...

 Gestures